communote-github-user/psyphant.github.io/doc/user_functions_write_notes.md

 You can find the email address of the topic in the profile of the topic.
 In order to get there you choose a topic via "Select and Open" and then click onto "Info" in the horizontal navigation below the banner (Figure "Topic Information").
 The email address will be shown in the information that is shown here.
 If there is no address to be found, the function may be disabled in your system.

-Depending on the configuration of the system, a topic can have a unique email address or there may be only a systemwide address for all topics.
-In case there is only a systemwide address, you specify the topic in the reference headline.
+Depending on the configuration of the system, a topic can have a unique email address or there may be only a system-wide address for all topics.
+In case there is only a system-wide address, you specify the topic in the reference headline.

 ![](images/topic_infos.png)